 About Alamance Cares

-We are a non-profit agency focused on stopping the spread of HIV, syphilis, and hepatitis C through awareness, education, and testing in Alamance, Caswell, and Rockingham counties in North Carolina.
+We are a nonprofit agency focused on stopping the spread of HIV, syphilis, and hepatitis C through testing, education, and awareness in Alamance, Caswell, and Rockingham counties in North Carolina.

 We serve everyone!
 There are no eligibility requirements for our programs, and testing is always free.
 We welcome people of any age, income, race, ethnicity, sexual orientation or preference, gender identity, religion, disability, or nation of origin to benefit from our services.